 Subjects will be allocated to treatment sequences prior to the first administration of trial medication in the morning of Day 1 (Visit 2).
-For this purpose, numbers of the randomisation scheme will be allocated to the subjects according to respective internal regulation.
+For this purpose, numbers of the randomisation scheme will be allocated to the subjects according to respective internal rules.
 Subjects are then assigned to a treatment sequence according to the randomisation scheme.

-Once a randomization number has been assigned to the subject, it cannot be reassigned to any other subject.
+Once a subject number has been assigned, it cannot be reassigned to any other subject.